wp-plugins/membership/readme.txt

 **The Admin user**
 The membership system can initially be administered by the admin user and is always disabled on the front end of your site for this user, you can add other users to the membership administration group by editing them in WordPress and ticking the Membership admin box at the bottom of the User Edit page.

-**More Instructions on setup**
+= More Instructions on setup =
-More instructions and screenshots on how to configure the Membership plugin can be found on the <a href='http://premium.wpmudev.org/project/membership/installation/'>WPMUDEV site</a>.
+More instructions and screenshots on how to configure the Membership plugin can be found on the <a href='http://premium.wpmudev.org/project/membership/installation/'>WPMU DEV site</a>.

+= Need help getting started? =
+We provide comprehensive and guaranteed support on the <a href='http://premium.wpmudev.org/forums/tags/membership'>WPMU DEV forums</a> and <a href='http://premium.wpmudev.org/live-support/'>live chat</a>.

 == Frequently Asked Questions ==

 = How easy is it to set up? =
 We have an indepth step by step guide to getting the plugin initially setup and configured <a href='http://premium.wpmudev.org/project/membership/installation/'>here</a>.

+= Get Support =
+We provide comprehensive and guaranteed support on the <a href='http://premium.wpmudev.org/forums/tags/membership'>WPMU DEV forums</a> and <a href='http://premium.wpmudev.org/live-support/'>live chat</a> only.

 == Screenshots ==